saeeda12/C-plus-plus-Tutorial/(3)C++ Data Types and Naming Conventions.md

 - You can't use any keywords as variable names (such as int, string, etc.)
 - C++ *is* case-sensitive (`num` is different from `Num`)

-  Beyond these base rules, you should keep in mind that identifiers should be descriptive, practical, and useful to its purpose in your program.
-Variable names are usually, in best practice, all lowercase, but camel case (i.e. variableName) or Pascal case (i.e. VariableName) can be used for multiple word names; these rules are enforced by programmers, to make variable names easier to read and understand.
-Also, do not start your identifiers with two underscores as they are often reserved for special system variables - this is enforced by the rules of C++ as it will throw an error.
+  Beyond these base rules, you should keep in mind that an identifier should be descriptive, practical, and useful to its purpose in your program.
+Variable names are usually, in best practice, all lowercase, but camel case (i.e. variableName) or Pascal case (i.e. VariableName) are used for multiple word names; these rules are enforced by programmers, to make variable names easier to read and understand (especially when debugging!).
+Also, do *not* start your identifiers with two underscores as that is often reserved for special system variables - this is enforced by the rules of C++ as it will throw an error.

-The syntax for declaring variables is `variable_type identifier;`.
-Make sure your statements always end in a semicolon!
+The syntax for declaring variables is `variable_type identifier;`. **Make sure your statements always end in a semicolon!**
 ```
 int x;
 ```